-To receive credit for a course, the student must attend at least 75% of the class hours for each course.
+To receive credit for a course, the student must attend at least 75% of the class hours for each course and receive a letter grade of D or better (or P for P/F courses).

 The faculty may record plus or minus after a passing grade where appropriate.
-This recording will be placed on the student's permanent record but will in no way affect the student's grade point average.
+This recording will be placed on the student's permanent record but will in no way affect the student's grade point average (GPA).

 Students may repeat courses for which they receive a grade of D or F. If a student scores between 65-69% the teacher may provide an additional assignment to enable the student to attain a C grade.
-If a student repeats the course (previously D or F), the new grade will replace the former grade on the student's permanent record.
+The original course attempt will remain on the student's transcript but will not affect their GPA.
+Only the latest course attempt will be counted in the student's GPA.